Iran Rejects US Talks Amid Hormuz Crisis Skip to main content

-Critical Update: Iran Rejects New US Talks Amid Hormuz Tensions and Escalating Gulf Crisis
+Iran Rejects US Talks Amid Hormuz Crisis

 Significant updates have been confirmed by official representatives that Iran has refused to take part in a second round of peace talks with the United States, making it clear that it will not send a delegation to the negotiations that were expected to be held in Islamabad, Pakistan.